kurtrwall/kurtrwall.github.io/_posts/2016-10-19-wagtail-changes-django-pt1.md

 		return result
 {% endhighlight %}

-Wagtail has a hook system in which a developer may add a function that will be called when loops like this exist in the code.
-This will call all functions registered with that hook to be called and it returns the result if it's an HttpResponse object.
+Wagtail has a [hook system](http://docs.wagtail.io/en/v1.6.3/reference/hooks.html) in which a developer may add a function that will be called when loops like this exist in the code.
+This will call all functions registered with that hook and it returns the result if it's an HttpResponse object.

 ### Call the `page` object's `serve` method and return the result